6 Diabetes Burnout Symptoms That Are Vital to Catch Now!

 It’s Okay to Rest

-No guilt.
-No shame.
+No guilt, and no shame.
 Rest is not a luxury—it’s your damn lifeline.
+It’s a major player in your standing up to diabetes burnout symptoms.

-Laughing at diabetes doesn’t mean you’re not serious about it.
-It means you’ve figured out how to stay sane.
+Laughing at your T1D doesn’t mean you’re not serious about it.
+It means you’ve figured out how to stay sane, keep those diabetes burnout symptoms from beating down your door; and actually be able to thrive alongside the condition.

 Final Thoughts: You Deserve Better

-Burnout isn’t your fault.
-But your healing is your responsibility—and you have everything you need to start.
+Diabetes burnout symptoms aren’t your fault, but your healing is your responsibility—and you have everything you need to start.

 You’re not lazy.
 You’re just bloody exhausted.
 Let’s fix that.